zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 - **Communication:** Communicate UX activities with a strong point of view that highlights iteration and collaboration for user outcomes.
 - **Usability:** Proactively identify both small and large usability issues within your group, and help influence your product manager to prioritize them.
 - **Iteration:** Lead and coach iteration of design work within the [validation track](http://about.gitlab.com/handbook/product-development-flow/#validation-track) for your group.
-- **Design system:** Actively contribute to the [Pajamas Design System][pajamas], help determine whether components are single-use or multi-use, and provide recommendations to designers regarding new component requests.
+- **Design system:** Actively contribute to the [Pajamas Design System][pajamas], help determine whether components are single-use or multi-use, and provide recommendations to other designers regarding new component requests.
 - **UI copy:** Collaborate early and often with a technical writer on microcopy to ensure user experiences are efficient.
 Help improve docs and incorporate documentation within the UI as needed to assist users in moving through their workflows.
 - **Design reviews:** Participate in [Design Reviews](http://about.gitlab.com/handbook/product/ux/product-designer/#design-reviews), and model best practices for giving and receiving feedback.
 - **Deferred UX:** Minimize [deferred UX][deferred-ux] in your group with [MVCs](/handbook/product/product-principles/#the-minimal-viable-change-mvc), and help identify, prioritize, and fix when it occurs.